 One of the many reasons I stopped blogging is on April 26th, 2020; my Grandma passed away (if you’d like to know more, just let me know) and I feel like I’m being ripped apart.
 I have to fight every single day to just get through without the emotional what I call “Word Vomit’ where I basically blurt out everything without thinking, and that usually ends up with me crying.
 I’m not talking about the normal crying; I mean full body shakes, my nose runs like a river, and then every part of me starts to hurt from the shaking, the crying.
 The toll crying takes on me is insane.
 I usually end up needing a nap after because I don’t open myself up to many people.

 I tell myself that I can handle it.
-That the severe exhaustion, the snot bubbles (not really, but I have a few times) and bawling my eyes out is nothing.
+That the severe exhaustion, the snot bubbles (not really, but go with it) and bawling my eyes out is nothing.
 That I can handle it myself and don’t have to drag someone into the hell that is my life.

 I’m going to stop right here even though I have more to say and because I’m beyond exhausted mentally and physically and I have a date with my bed.
 But please keep checking back and I will post more later.